semperos/robot-remote-server-clj/README.md

 ## Usage

+### Quick Start

+If you're using Leiningen and you just want to run the server using the small keyword library that comes with this code, run `lein run` at the command-line.

+Once you're ready to run your own keyword library, read on.

 ### Running the Remote Server

-If you're using Leiningen, you can simply do `lein run` at the command-line to start the RobotFramework remote server.

-Otherwise, in your Clojure code, you need the following:
+In the namespace you've used to write your RobotFramework keyword library, include the following:

     (use 'robot-remote-server.core)
-    (server-start! (init-handler))
+    (server-start! (init-handler false))

 This code should be placed inside the namespace that contains all your RobotFramework keywords; the `init-handler` macro generates a Ring handler that uses the current namespace to find RobotFramework keywords.
-Be not afraid to spread you namespace over multiple files using `(in-ns 'name-of-namescape)` and `(load file_name)` to make your keyword code more manageable.
-The function `(server-start!)` also accepts a map of options to pass to jetty, defaulting to `{:port 8270, :join false?}`.
+Be not afraid to spread you namespace over multiple files using `(in-ns 'name-of-namescape)` and `(load file_name)` to make your keyword codebase more manageable.
+The function `(server-start!)` accepts a second argument as a map of options to pass to jetty, defaulting to `{:port 8270, :join false?}`.
+To stop the server, use the `(server-stop!)` function.

+By default, this remote server does not implement the `stop_remote_server` command as suggested by the RobotFramework spec.
+You can enable it by starting the server as follows:

+    (server-start! (init-handler true))

-You can start and stop the XML-RPC remote server by using the `(server-start!)` and `(server-stop!)` functions, or by calling `stop_remote_server` directly via RPC (refer to [brehaut's necessary-evil project][ne] for help with XML-RPC in Clojure).
+You can then stop the server simply by calling the `stop_remote_server` command over RPC, in addition to using the `(server-stop!)` function.
+Refer to [brehaut's necessary-evil project][ne] for help using XML-RPC in Clojure.

 ### Writing RobotFramework Keywords in Clojure